IanHG/gpm/README.md

 ```
 or download a zip and unpack.
 There is no installation or configuring as such,
-but please sure that all dependencies are met or `gpm-package` will not run.
+but please make sure that all dependencies are met or `gpm-package` will not run.

 ### Dependencies